 Pricing Have you noticed that I publish my price list everywhere?
 What you see is what you’ll pay.
 Does anyone else do this?
 Hell no!
 They want to know what kind of car you drive, how many bedrooms in your house, your total gross income – then they’ll give you the price of their machine.
 I don’t get it.
 If I’m gonna buy a Ford, I want to know in advance what the thing is going to cost me.
 Maybe it’s because they are so much more expensive than Emery Thompson.
 The reason for their high prices is simple.
 They’re made in Italy or all the major components are shipped over from Italy and Italy’s currency is the Euro.
 Right now the Euro is $1.43 to the $1.00.
 That means for every dollar you spend with me, you’ll spend $1.43 with them.
 Plus, they sell through an expensive dealer network whereas we sell direct to you our customer and save you an extra layer of mark up.

-With our new CB-200 counter top batch freezer priced under $6,000 and CB-350 counter top batch freezer priced under $10,000 and our larger custom built batch freezers, Emery Thompson builds more machines at more affordable prices than anyone else in the world.
+With our affordable new CB-100, CB-200 and CB-350 counter top batch freezers and our larger custom built batch freezers, Emery Thompson builds more machines at more affordable prices than anyone else in the world.
 I guess my escape from New York was a good thing.